Sprawl

 Sprawl development has turned out to be harmful to the state and its residents.
 Automobile-related pollution, loss of farmland, increased rates of obesity and increasingly unsustainable property tax rates are just some of the effects of sprawl development.

-Smart-growth development, by contrast, seeks to direct growth to areas where infrastructure already exists, where higher densities make the provision of public services less expensive, and where different kinds of uses can be located near each other for easy access by residents, where the same amount of land produces higher tax revenues, and where transportation options other than cars are readily available.
+Smart-growth development, by contrast, seeks to direct growth to areas where infrastructure already exists, where higher densities make the provision of public services less expensive on a per-capita basis, and where different kinds of uses can be located near each other for easy access by residents without needing to drive, where the same amount of land produces higher tax revenues, and where transportation options other than cars are readily available.

 Reports, Presentations and Testimony